 load_dotenv() looks for .env relative to the current working directory.
 Adjust the path if your .env lives in a parent directory (e.g. load_dotenv('./../.env')).

-Before templates, here is the baseline: a plain string prompt sent directly to ChatOllama.invoke().
+Before we learn templates, we must see the baseline: a plain string prompt sent directly to ChatOllama.invoke().
+Once we see what is missing here, the reason for everything that follows becomes clear.

 from langchain_ollama import ChatOllama